There have been various editions of A Squash And A Squeeze in its 20+ year history of reprints.

 She asks the local Wise Old Man what to do.

-The battle scenes are slap stick set pieces as the Wise Old Man tells her to bring her farm animals into the house.
+The big struggle scenes are slap stick set pieces as the Wise Old Man tells her to bring her farm animals into the house.
 He starts her off on the smallest farm animals and ends with the cow.

 Compared to having a house full of farm animals, a cottage with just her in it no longer seems so small.